tuomount/JHeroes/tutorial.md

 ### Adding clocks

 Clocks are even easy to add.
 Just add new event with single tile.
-Select commadn clock.
+Select command clock.
 Parameter1 tells what kind of clock it is.
 There are two options:

  * sun, Sun clock which give current hour but works only on day light.